home-assistant/developers.home-assistant/docs/data_entry_flow_index.md

 The flow works as follows:

-1. User starts config flow in Home Assistant
+1. The user starts config flow in Home Assistant.
-2. Config flow prompts user to finish the flow on an external website
+2. Config flow prompts the user to finish the flow on an external website.
-3. User opens the external website
+3. The user opens the external website.
 4. Upon completion of the external step, the user's browser will be redirected to a Home Assistant endpoint to deliver the response.
 5. The endpoint validates the response, and upon validation, marks the external step as done and returns JavaScript code to close the window: `<script>window.close()</script>`.